jabrena/asyncapi-poc/README.md

 - [x] Learn to define Async API Specs
 - [x] Learn to generate documentation from Async API Specs
+- [x] Learn to use Spectral for Async API
+- [ ] Learn to define a Spectral ruleset for Async API Specs
 - [ ] Learn to use Microcks
 - [ ] Learn to use Testcontainers support for Microcks
 - [ ] Learn to use Maven/Gradle plugin for Async API
-- [ ] Learn to use Spectral for Async API

 ## Async API examples